Gary Wiener’s question comes along only once in a blue moon. Did United Airlines overcompensate him after a recent flight delay?

 We followed protocol on this case.
-We asked Wiener for a paper trail of his emails between him and United.
+We asked Wiener for a paper trail of his emails between him and the airline.
 When that was unsuccessful, we offered him the executive contacts — the next level of appeal.
-Had that not worked, then I would have directly contacted United on his behalf.
+Had that not worked, then my advocacy team and I would have directly contacted United on his behalf.

 (And yes, it’s true that I don’t typically get involved in missing miles cases, but this was a little different.
 Wiener was promised something that wasn’t delivered.
 It could be widgets, for all I care — a promise is a promise.)

 Backpedalling on the offer is bad form for United.
 But is sending too many miles to Wiener the best response?
 United’s actions are odd.
 Why not explain the reason for the initial 10,000 mile deposit, instead of just sending them without comment; and why deposit the second 17,500 miles, again without a word?